Cerasys/prescelta/public/content/about1.md

   <img src="/img/team/nathan.jpg" alt="Photo of Nathan" />
 </div>

-I'm Nathan, your **influence architect and marketing engineer**.
+I'm Nathan, your **creator marketing partner**.
 I cut my teeth in ecommerce, _first for survival, then for fun._

 In 2020, I was a "classically trained code monkey."
 I hated it.